google-deepmind/diplomacy/README.md

 8th representing an unowned supply centre.
 The 8th flag is false if there is no SC in the area

-build_numbers: A vector of length 7 saying how many units a player may build (positive values) or must remove (negative values)
+build_numbers: In build phases, this is a vector of length 7 saying how many units a player may build (positive values) or must remove (negative values).
+This number is the number of units they can actually build.
+So, for example, if a player has 2 fewer units than owned supply centres, but only 1 unoccupied home supply centre, then they can only build 1 unit, and the build number is 1.

+In non-build phases, the removal counts (negative values) from the previous build phase are retained, however the build counts (positive values) are zeroed out.
+(This was a bug in the observations, which should be reproduced because the agents were trained using such observations).

 last_actions: A list of the actions submitted in the last phase of the game.
 They are in the same order as given in the previous step method, but flattened